murex/Kata-BowlingGame/QuickRetrospective.md

   - How could we find a kata to highlight that?
   - People have strong opinions pros and against mocks

+ - the benefit is not yet obvious but we feel the last iteration may help us see the big picture
 ## DECIDE
 _`How can we apply this in the future?`_

 - We should find some katas to experience in depth what test doubles feel -

+- Never ever let Damien and Patrice leave on their own

 ![Retrospective](./images/Retrospective.jpg)<br>
 "[Too Busy to Improve](https://commons.wikimedia.org/wiki/File:Too_Busy_To_Improve_-_Performance_Management_-_Square_Wheels.png)" by [Alan O'Rourke](https://www.flickr.com/people/33524159@N00) is licensed under [Creative Commons Attribution 2.0 Generic](https://creativecommons.org/licenses/by/2.0/deed.en).